Chaoyi-Lu/ZINB_SBM/Simulation_Study_Application.md

 ```

 Then we apply label switching on the latent clustering $\boldsymbol{z}$ and those clustering dependent parameters, $\boldsymbol{\Pi},\boldsymbol{R},\boldsymbol{Q}$, of the simulated network.
-The label switched results are the initial $\boldsymbol{z},\boldsymbol{\Pi},\boldsymbol{R},\boldsymbol{Q}$ we illustrated in the paper.
-Recall here that we treat the label-switched initial clustering and parameters as the "true" references in the experiments.
+Recall here that we treat the label-switched initial clustering and the clustering dependent parameters as the "true" references in the experiments.

 ``` r
 #--------------------------------------------------------------------------------------------------------------------------------------------